docpad/docpad/README.md

 - v1.1 September 28, 2011
 	- Added a [buildr](http://github.com/balupton/buildr.npm) plugin and updated the bootstrap skeleton to support it
+		- This supports javascript and css bundling, yay!
+		- Requires a new global dependency.
+Run `npm install -g buildr`
 	- The `action` method now supports an optional callback - thanks to [#41](https://github.com/balupton/docpad/pull/41) by [Aaron Powell](https://github.com/aaronpowell)
 	- Added a try..catch around the version detection to ensure it never kills docpad if something goes wrong